typescriptstudies/artisan-static/source/_posts/pgn_editor.md

 There is always exactly one study selected, shown with a different background in the study list.
 You can select a study by clicking on its title.
 Upon creation the newly created study becomes selected.
 After deleting a study, the Default study becomes selected.
 All editing always pertains to the selected study.

-## Editing the title of a study

-To edit a study's title, click on the `Edit Title` button of the study.

 ## Cloning a study

 To clone a study, click on the `Clone` button of the study.